 CHANGING FACE OF HOMELESSNESS

 In Dallas County, the face of homelessness has changed.
 Shelters are no longer only filled with single adults who have lived on the streets for years looking for a warm bed at night.
-Today, there more women and children in Dallas shelters than ever before…some after losing jobs and homes, others dealing with personal crises.
+Today, there are more women and children in Dallas shelters than ever before…some after losing jobs and homes, others dealing with personal crises.

 “The failing economy has had a huge impact on local families.
 It doesn’t take much to move a person already living in poverty into homelessness,” says Dr. Susan Spalding, medical director for the project.
 “As the shelters fill, we are there to address and serve the different needs of all of the residents.
 We can also connect them to specialty services when needed.”